What Your Sales Team Should Do After the Sales Kickoff

 For most companies, this is the end of the story.
 The SKO is treated as a standalone event, a concentrated dose of energy and information designed to last for the year ahead.
 And that is precisely why most sales kickoffs fail.

 An SKO that is not followed by a rigorous, structured reinforcement program is a colossal waste of time and money.
 The inspiration fades.
 The new knowledge atrophies.
 The old habits creep back in.
-Within 90 days, it’s as if the event never happened.
+Within 90 days, it\u2019s as if the event never happened.

-The sales kickoff is not the finish line.
-It is the starting gun.
 The 90 days after your SKO are more important than the event itself.
 This is the period when new skills are either solidified into new habits or forgotten entirely.
 If you want to see a return on your SKO investment, you need a post-event action plan that is just as detailed and well-resourced as your event plan.

 This is not just theory.
 Studies from the Harvard Business Review show that up to 70% of change initiatives fail due to lack of follow-through, and sales training is no exception.
-Without deliberate reinforcement, reps revert to their comfort zones—old scripts, old processes, old behaviors.
-Your SKO’s promise of transformation vanishes without a trace.
+Without deliberate reinforcement, reps revert to their comfort zones\u2014old scripts, old processes, old behaviors.
+Your SKO\u2019s promise of transformation vanishes without a trace.

-Momentum is not self-sustaining.
-It must be manufactured.
 A 90-day post-SKO action plan is a structured framework for turning the energy of the event into the habits of daily work.
 It should include specific milestones, deliverables, and accountability checkpoints for reps, managers, and leadership.

-• Weeks 1-4: Skill Activation.
-The focus is on applying the new skills learned at the SKO in a live sales environment.
+During the first four weeks, the focus is on applying the new skills learned at the SKO in a live sales environment.
 This includes reps using new AI tools on their own accounts, managers coaching to the new sales methodology in their one-on-ones, and a weekly deal review focused on the new competencies.

-During this initial phase, it’s critical to remove any friction that might prevent reps from applying what they learned.
+It\u2019s critical to remove any friction that might prevent reps from applying what they learned.
 That means ensuring access to updated sales playbooks, AI tools, and CRM workflows are seamless.
 If your reps struggle to use what they were trained on, the whole program collapses.
-Reinforce the message that experimentation is encouraged—early failures are learning opportunities, not reasons to give up.
+Reinforce the message that experimentation is encouraged\u2014early failures are learning opportunities, not reasons to give up.

-• Weeks 5-8: Peer Reinforcement.
-The focus shifts to social learning and accountability.
-This includes peer-led practice sessions, a dedicated Slack channel for sharing wins and challenges, and a “buddy system” where reps are paired up to coach each other.
+In weeks five through eight, the focus shifts to social learning and accountability.
+This includes peer-led practice sessions, a dedicated Slack channel for sharing wins and challenges, and a \u201cbuddy system\u201d where reps are paired up to coach each other.

 Peer accountability creates social pressure that is far more effective than top-down mandates.
-It’s human nature to want to look competent in front of colleagues.
+It\u2019s human nature to want to look competent in front of colleagues.
 Creating safe spaces where reps can openly share struggles and successes builds trust and collective ownership of the new process.
 This phase also helps root the new behaviors culturally, not just procedurally.

-• Weeks 9-12: Performance Measurement.
-The focus is on tracking the impact of the new behaviors on pipeline metrics.
+By weeks nine through twelve, the focus is on tracking the impact of the new behaviors on pipeline metrics.
 This includes a formal review of leading indicators (e.g., number of AI-generated outreach sequences sent) and lagging indicators (e.g., conversion rate from first meeting to qualified opportunity).

 Data-driven measurement is non-negotiable.
 Without clear KPIs tied to the new behaviors, accountability evaporates.
 Use dashboards and scorecards to visualize progress and identify laggards who need targeted intervention.
 Celebrate early wins publicly to reinforce momentum and communicate the tangible value of the SKO investment.

 The single most critical factor in sustaining momentum after an SKO is the frontline sales manager.
 If your managers are not actively coaching to the new skills and methodologies, they will not be adopted.
-It’s that simple.
+It\u2019s that simple.

 Unfortunately, most sales managers are trained to be inspectors, not coaches.
 They are trained to review pipeline, inspect deal progress, and hold reps accountable to their number.
 They are not trained to diagnose skill gaps, provide targeted feedback, and facilitate deliberate practice.

 To sustain the impact of your SKO, you must invest in upskilling your managers to be world-class coaches.
-This includes:
+Your managers should receive training on how to coach the new skills before their reps do.

-• Tools to support coaching: AI-powered conversation intelligence tools that can help managers identify coachable moments and track skill development over time.
+You also need tools to support coaching: AI-powered conversation intelligence tools that can help managers identify coachable moments and track skill development over time.

-Coaching is not a “nice to have”—it’s a force multiplier for your SKO investment.
+Coaching is not a \u201cnice to have\u201d\u2014it\u2019s a force multiplier for your SKO investment.
 McKinsey research shows that organizations with highly effective managers outperform their peers by up to 25% in revenue growth.
 If your managers are not equipped to lead change, your SKO will be little more than a motivational pep rally.

 Coaching also builds trust and engagement.
 Sales reps want to feel supported, not inspected.
 Managers who coach effectively can diagnose problems early, tailor development plans, and build stronger relationships that drive performance.

-If you want to sustain momentum after your SKO, don’t just focus on your reps.
+If you want to sustain momentum after your SKO, don\u2019t just focus on your reps.
 Focus on your managers.

-Why Most SKOs Fail: The Four Horsemen of Failed Behavior Change
+The Four Horsemen of Failed Behavior Change.

 If you want to design a successful post-SKO program, it helps to understand why most of them fail.
-There are four common culprits:
+There are four common culprits.

-1. No Pre-Work: Reps arrive at the SKO cold, with no context for what they are about to learn.
+First, no pre-work.
+Reps arrive at the SKO cold, with no context for what they are about to learn.
 This makes it difficult to absorb and retain new information.

-1. No Manager Buy-In: Managers are not involved in the design of the SKO and are not trained on how to coach the new skills.
-They see it as “flavor of the month” and quickly revert to their old ways.
+Second, no manager buy-in.
+Managers are not involved in the design of the SKO and are not trained on how to coach the new skills.
+They see it as \u201cflavor of the month\u201d and quickly revert to their old ways.

-1. No Reinforcement System: There is no structured plan for practicing and applying the new skills in the weeks and months after the event.
+Third, no reinforcement system.
+There is no structured plan for practicing and applying the new skills in the weeks and months after the event.

-1. No Accountability: No one is tracking whether the new behaviors are actually being adopted, and there are no consequences for reps or managers who ignore them.
+Fourth, no accountability.
+No one is tracking whether the new behaviors are actually being adopted, and there are no consequences for reps or managers who ignore them.

 An SKO that falls into these traps is doomed to fail.
 A post-SKO plan that systematically addresses them is destined to succeed.

 This failure pattern is well-documented by Forrester, which highlights that ongoing reinforcement and accountability are the biggest drivers of sales training ROI.
-Without these elements, even the best content and speakers won’t move the needle.
+Without these elements, even the best content and speakers won\u2019t move the needle.

-Understanding these “Four Horsemen” allows your leadership to build guardrails against failure—embedding pre-work, manager engagement, reinforcement mechanisms, and performance management into your SKO design.
+Understanding these \u201cFour Horsemen\u201d allows your leadership to build guardrails against failure\u2014embedding pre-work, manager engagement, reinforcement mechanisms, and performance management into your SKO design.

-Your sales kickoff is not an event.
-It is the launch of a system.
 It is the moment you introduce a new set of behaviors, and the 90 days that follow are when you turn those behaviors into habits.

 By building a robust, structured, and manager-led reinforcement program, you can ensure that the investment you make in your SKO pays dividends for the entire year.
 You can transform your most expensive training event from a forgettable party into the engine of your sales transformation.

-This shift from event to system requires buy-in at every level—from frontline reps to senior executives.
+This shift from event to system requires buy-in at every level\u2014from frontline reps to senior executives.
 Leadership must visibly endorse the post-SKO plan, allocate resources, and hold managers accountable.
 Without executive sponsorship, the SKO is doomed to be a one-off event rather than a catalyst for change.

 Additionally, technology plays a key role in enabling this system.
 Gartner reports that companies utilizing AI-enabled sales coaching platforms see up to a 15% increase in quota attainment.
 Integrating these tools into your post-SKO workflow provides the real-time feedback and data needed to sustain behavior change.